 Like I said, the whole of the colonised world is racist.
 Steiner schools embody the racism in Western education generally* but also they have a type all their own.
 Steiner school racism is unusually obvious and so clearly encapsulates the three different kinds.
 The next part of the post is all about how.

-There are anecdotal reports of personal racism experienced by students and families in Aotearoa's Steiner schools, stuff like this letter from dedicated anthroposophist Colin Rawle, and that anthroposophy's international headquarters is named the Goetheanum after the famous eugenics fan.
+There are anecdotal reports of personal racism experienced by students and families in Aotearoa's Steiner schools and stuff like this letter from dedicated anthroposophist Colin Rawle.
 But I'm going to concentrate on King Racist himself, Rudolf Steiner (1861-1925).
-This guy was just a straight up old school racist and he created anthroposophy, a whole religion, out of his horrible ideas.
+This guy was just a straight up old school racist and he created anthroposophy, a whole religion, out of his horrible ideas.#

 In this post I explain in detail the anthroposophical basis for the Steiner school curriculum.
 Here’s a summary, Rudolf Steiner considered himself a divine being.
 As such he travelled the astral planes and gained access to the lost knowledge of the world’s history.
 Anthroposophy is these revelations made manifest.
 It’s a deeply mystical and dogmatic view of life from birth to death and beyond.
 Steiner considered all bits of anthroposophy to be literal truths.